Finitary Simulation of Infinitary $\beta$-Reduction via Taylor Expansion, and Applications: Conclusion

-Another line of ongoing research is to further extend the Taylor expansion to the $\linf{101}$ and $\linf{111}$ infinitary calculi, looking for a counterpart to the Commutation Theorem involving Lévy-Longo and Berarducci trees.
-We believe this could be done provided the resource calculus is extended with $\lr{?} \defeq \lr{} \mathrel{|} \bot$, so that we could for instance set $\Tay(\lambda x.M) \defeq \lambda x.\Tay(M)^?$ in order to take into account the possibility to encounter an infinite chain of abstractions (and similarly for applications in the $\linf{111}$ case).
+One could also ask whether the Taylor expansion can be further extended to the $\linf{101}$ and $\linf{111}$ infinitary calculi, looking for a counterpart to the Commutation Theorem involving Lévy-Longo and Berarducci trees.
+We believe this can be done with only minor adaptions in the case of Lévy-Longo trees, but not in the case of Berarducci trees.

+Indeed, recall that Böhm trees can be seen as maximal directed sets of finite λ$\bot$-terms in β$\bot$-normal form, \ie in \textsc{hnf} \autocite[Sec.~14.3]{Barendregt84}.
+The crucial observation by \autocite{EhrhardRegnier08} is that such terms are isomorphic to affine resource terms in normal form, the isomorphism mapping the elements of $\BT{M}$ to the affine elements of $\Tay(\BT{M})$. \begin{itemize} \item It is easy to design a resource calculus extending this property to Lévy-Longo trees (and the corresponding β$\bot$-normal forms, namely \emph{weak head} normal forms): one should add a constructor approximating an abstraction with unknown body as follows

+so that we could set $\Tay(\lambda x.M) \defeq \lambda x.\Tay(M) + \lambda x.\bullet$ in order to take into account the possibility to encounter an infinite chain of abstractions. \item On the other hand, the notion of β$\bot$-normal form corresponding to Berarducci trees (\emph{top} normal forms) does not immediately enjoy such a property because there is no \enquote{top-level} syntactic characterisation of top normal forms: $(M)N$ is in \textsc{tnf} if $M$ does not reduce to an abstraction, which can only be checked by reducing $M$ at an unknown depth. \end{itemize} Thus, designing a Taylor approximation for the $\linf{111}$ calculus, if possible, seems to require more advanced techniques.

+Finally, we have limited our study to a qualitative setting only: as explained in \cref{taylor:rem:coef}, it is not difficult to extend the definition of Taylor expansion with appropriate coefficients; but as explained in \cref{taylor:rem:quantitative}, a quantitative version of our simulation result seems out of reach, if only because the reduction of infinite weighted sums of resource terms is not well defined in general.
+Nonetheless, we conjecture that the Commutation theorem also holds in a quantitative setting.